 Safety and Efficacy Results for DERM-ASSESS II Prospective, Multi-Centre Study

-DermaSensor's sensitivity for melanoma was 100.0%* while the study dermatologists' was 90.9%.
-For BCC and SCC, also known as Non-Melanoma Skin Cancer (NMSC), DermaSensor's sensitivity was 93.3% and the dermatologists'. was 98.3%
+DermaSensor's sensitivity for melanoma was 100% while the study dermatologists' was 90%.
+For non-melanoma skin cancer (NMSC), i.e. BCC and SCC, DermaSensor's performance was 93% and the dermatologists' was 98%.

 - There were no adverse events, confirming the safety of this light-based, non-invasive device.

-- There was no statistical difference between the sensitivity of DermaSensor (94.3%) and dermatologists' (97.2%) nor between their specificity (27.8% and 31.1%, respectively) for lesions biopsied in the study.
-DermaSensor's specificity for unbiopsied benign lesions** in the study was 41.5%, and the overall specificity (including biopsied and unbiopsied lesions) was 32.1%.
+- There was no statistical difference between the sensitivity of DermaSensor (93%) and dermatologists' (96%) nor between their specificity (32% and 37%, respectively) for lesions biopsied by the dermatologists per their standard of care.

-Note: All clinical performance results referenced above are evidenced in data on file unless otherwise noted.
-Results are from study data provided on subjects enrolled through February 2020.
-For biopsied lesions, performance for Dermatologist In-Person Assessment is based on the study dermatologists' binary assessment of biopsied lesions as being malignant or benign, prior to receiving pathology results.
+Note: All study results referenced above are evidenced in data on file unless otherwise noted.
+For lesions biopsied in DERM-ASSESS II, dermatologist performance (i.e. dermatologist sensitivity and specificity) is based on the study dermatologists' in-person binary assessment of biopsied lesions as being malignant or benign, prior to receiving pathology results

 DermaSensor ESS Technology Performance Across Different Studies

-- Sensitivity for detecting melanoma has consistently been 100% 1-3
+- Sensitivity for detecting melanoma has consistently been 100%, which includes in situ and invasive melanomas 1-3

-- Specificity for unbiopsied lesions that dermatologists clinically diagnosed as benign, but that they deemed suspicious to a lesser dermatologically trained healthcare practitioner, ranges from 41.5% 1 to 42.2% 2
+- Specificity for unbiopsied lesions that dermatologists clinically diagnosed as benign, but that they deemed suspicious to a lesser dermatologically trained healthcare professional, ranges from 42% 3 to 47% 1,2

 1Clinical data on file